black-hole-group/fermipy-tutorial/pre-requisites.md

 If you interrupt the activity and want to resume it later, just make sure to launch the Docker container instance inside the `fermi` directory.
 All your progress will be saved there.

-Now you can proceed with the lesson and move on to the introduction to the hands-on activities (TBD).
+Now you can proceed with the lesson.